-The Doctor, Sarah and the Brigadier decide to pay the Duke of Forgill a visit at his castle.
-The Doctor not only claims that the Loch Ness Monster exists, he explains that it’s been using a subterranean tunnel to commute to the North Sea.
+The Doctor claims the Loch Ness Monster has been using a subterranean tunnel in order to commute to the North Sea.

-Sue: Is that really possible or are they just making it up?
-They didn’t have Wikipedia in 1975 so I guess they could say practically anything they liked.
+Sue: Is that really possible, or are they just making it up?
+They didn’t have Wikipedia in 1975, so I guess they could say anything they liked.

-Meanwhile, back at the Inn, Angus is attacked by a Zygon disguised as Sister Lamont.
-UNIT arrives too late to save him.
+Angus is attacked by a Zygon who has disguised itself as a nurse, and UNIT are too late to save him.

 Sue: He must have a canny pair of lungs if UNIT heard him in the next postcode.